 Nitro cold brew is one of the most caffeinated drinks at Starbucks and is easily the most caffeinated pumpkin drink.

 The kicker is the fact that Nitro cold brew coffee is already cold so it does not need ice.
 You, therefore, end up with more coffee in your cup.
 Vanilla syrup is added to the Nitro coffee before adding pumpkin cream cold foam and is topped with ground pumpkin spices.

 The cold foam accentuates the impressive cascading appearance as it floats on the Nitro cold brew.

-A 16 oz cup size of the nitro cold brew with pumpkin cream cold foam has 265mg caffeine and 250 calories.
+A 16 oz cup size of the nitro cold brew with pumpkin cream cold foam has 265mg of caffeine and 250 calories.

 The customizations for this drink are similar to those of the standard pumpkin cream cold brew.

-This drink has a much stronger coffee taste than the other pumpkin drinks, so you may want to stay away from it if you prefer a softer coffee drink or you are a coffee beginner who is learning to like coffee.
+This drink has a much stronger coffee taste than the other pumpkin drinks, so you may want to stay away from it if you prefer a softer coffee drink or if you are a coffee beginner who is learning to like coffee.

 9. Pumpkin Spice Ice Shaken Espresso